frederic-perez/AmE-dictionary/data/idioms.md

 __have seen (one’s) day__ :two: To be beyond one’s prime; to be no longer useful, effective, or functional.
 __have skin in the game__ :five: To have a personal investment, usually monetary, in the pursuit of some goal or achievement, especially in business and finance. _I have no skin in the game._
 __have someone pegged__ :three::hammer: _She had me pegged on that, too._ _You got me pegged._ :es: Me has calado.
-__have someone’s number__ If you have someone’s number, you understand what kind of person they are, and so you know how to deal with them.
+__have someone’s number__ :two: (have (got) (one’s) number) If you have someone’s number, you understand what kind of person they are, and so you know how to deal with them.
 Understand a person’s real motives or character and thereby gain some advantage. _Oh, don’t worry — I won’t let him cheat me.
 I’ve got his number._
 __have teeth__ To have enough power or support of authority to compel obedience or punish offenders, as of a law. _This new law against littering has teeth, so if you don’t pick up your trash, you’ll get a hefty fine._
 __have the better of (someone or something)__ :two: To have or gain superiority, mastery, or an advantage over someone or something; to have control over someone or something. _I knew I shouldn’t be meddling in other people’s business, but my curiosity had the better of me._
 __have the courage of (one’s) convictions__ To have the confidence to act or behave in accordance with one’s beliefs or ideologies, especially in the face of resistance, criticism, or persecution. _The governor was presented with a bribe to help the corporation avoid regulation, but she had the courage of her conviction to refuse such an offer._
 __have the feel of (something)__ :two: To have a general sense of how to do or use something or how something operates; to be familiar with something. _Though it’s radically advanced from my last computer, I’m starting to have the feel of this newer model._
+__have the final word__
 __have the floor__ :two: To have the right or opportunity to speak in a group, especially at a formal event or gathering.
 __have the goods on (someone)__ :three: To have incriminating evidence or proof against someone. _We know he’s guilty, but we can’t arrest him until we have the goods on him._ _I got the goods on you._
 __have the guts (to do something)__ To have enough courage, conviction, or resolve (to do something). _You’re always talking about quitting your job, but I don’t think you have the guts._